English Bull Dogs (EBDs), symbolic to Britain, are thought to be

-breeds involved in the line.
-They were originally subjected to the cruel sport of bull baiting.
-Thankfully
+in their development.
+During the 16th century, they were mainly bred to participate in the cruel sport of bull

 Today's English Bull Dogs have an agreeable temperament that has earned them a following as one of the most popular companion dogs.

-Nowadays, having left the bull fighting area, he is a frequent participant in the show dog arena - a much safer place to be!
+Nowadays, having left the bull fighting arena, he is a frequent participant in the show dog arena - a much safer place to be!

 Weight: Up to 55 pounds